Unmatched security, compliance, and audit capabilities

 Block Public Access

 With a few clicks in the S3 management console, you can apply S3 Block Public Access to every bucket in your account—both existing and any new buckets created in the future—and make sure that there is no public access to any object.
+All new buckets have Block Public Access enabled by default.
+To restrict access to all existing buckets in your account, you can enable Block Public Access at the account level.
 S3 Block Public Access settings override S3 permissions that allow public access, making it easy for the account administrator to set up a centralized control to prevent variation in security configuration regardless of how an object is added or a bucket is created.

 Amazon S3 Object Lock blocks object version deletion during a customer-defined retention period so that you can enforce retention policies as an added layer of data protection or for regulatory compliance.
 You can migrate workloads from existing write-once-read-many (WORM) systems into Amazon S3, and configure S3 Object Lock at the object- and bucket-levels to prevent object version deletions prior to pre-defined Retain Until Dates or Legal Hold Dates.

 Amazon S3 Object Ownership disables Access Control Lists (ACLs), changing ownership for all objects to the bucket owner and simplifying access management for data stored in S3.
 When you configure the S3 Object Ownership Bucket owner enforced setting, ACLs will no longer affect permissions for your bucket and the objects in it.
 All access control will be defined using resource-based policies, user policies, or some combination of these.
+ACLs are automatically disabled for new buckets.
+You can use S3 Inventory to review ACLs usage in your buckets before enabling S3 Object Ownership when migrating to IAM-based buckets policies.
 For more information, see Controlling Object Ownership.